ycexiao/scikit-package/doc/source/programming-guides/billinge-group-standards.rst

 #.
 PR from a new branch if it contains a meaningless commit history.

 #.
-When a PR is already created to ``upstream``, when you push anything, it will notify all "watchers" with the notification directing to the files changed by the new push.
-Hence, consider the notification spam and avoid pushing to the PR branch unless you have made a change that is ready for review.

-#.
 Do not force push.
 Use ``git revert`` to unwind the previous commit.

 #.
 If you've made a mistake but have not used ``git add``, use ``git restore <file-name>``.